kbroman/Talk_DataCleaning/transcript.md

 9. The central principle for me is: think about what might have gone wrong and how it might be revealed.

-   The illustration here is of the most dramatic data cleaning success I've had: a genetics study with almost 20% sample mix-ups.
-The DNA samples were arrayed in 8x12 plates; a dot here indicates the correct sample was placed in the correct spot.
+   The illustration here is of the most dramatic data cleaning successes I've had: a genetics study with almost 20% sample mix-ups.
+The DNA samples were arranged in an 8x12 format; a dot here indicates the correct sample was placed in the correct spot.
 An arrow points from where a sample should have been to where it actually ended up.
    There are some distant sample swaps, plus a big series of off-by-one and off-by-two errors.

    I came to identify these sample mix-ups by first thinking about what might have happened and how it might be revealed.

 10. Fourth, use care when merging data sets.
 Many problems are due to mistakes in merging files.
-For example, the order of the columns may change.
-(And note that it's best to focus on column labels rather than position; changes in column orders are common.)
+Here, the order of the columns have changed.
+(And note that it's best to focus on labels rather than position.)

 11. Fifth, dates and categories suck.
 Much of your efforts will be focused on fixing typos and inconsistencies in dates and